stilllearningsoumya/CS60038-AOS-FileSystm-Assignment/README.md

 ### Do not make any assumption.
 If you find anything ambiguous in the assignment statement, do not hesitate to post it to teams or mail it to us.

-#### DO NOT COPY CODE FROM OTHER GROUPS.
+#### DO NOT COPY CODE FROM OTHER STUDENTS.
 WE WILL NOT EVALUATE A SOLUTION IF FOUND COPIED.
-ALL INVOLVED GROUPS WILL BE AWARDED ZERO.
+ALL INVOLVED STUDENTS WILL BE AWARDED ZERO.